freepower311/PLDA_speaker_verification/README.md

 This project is comparation of hinge loss function and the logical loss function in task of speaker verification.

 ## Article
 It is mainly based on this [article](http://www.fit.vutbr.cz/research/groups/speech/publi/2011/cumani_icassp2011_4852.pdf).
+Pairwise Discriminative Speaker Verification in the I-Vector Space / Sandro Cumani, Niko Brummer, Lukas Burget, Pietro Laface, Oldrich Plchot, and Vasileios Vasilakakis. // IEEE TRANSACTIONS ON AUDIO, SPEECH, AND LANGUAGE PROCESSING, VOL. 21, NO. 6, 2013. С. 1217-1227.

 ## Function description
 ### score (w, F1, F2)